 Last week, I agreed to go ice swimming with a guy I met at a bar in Helsinki.
 I would have been slightly nervous about the whole thing, but for one simple fact about dating: whenever you make plans over a few Belgian beers, they hardly ever happen.

 That and I figured I probably didn’t hear him right anyway.
 Ice swimming?
 That sounded crazy at midnight, let alone in the light of day when I could see that the water in the harbor was covered in ice.
-I wouldn’t be able to swim in the Baltic Sea even if I wanted to, which was especially good news since I totally didn’t want to.
+I wouldn’t be able to swim in the Baltic Sea even if I wanted to, which was especially good news because I totally didn’t want to.

 “He probably said ice fishing,” I thought to myself.
 “That sounds better.
 I could do that.”